 In case you are wondering whether this could be happening to your list as well, there is a way to find out.
 Make sure the “Unsubscribe” button is far from the “Update my email preferences” button!

-Newsletter frequency not consistent enough to invest
+#4 Newsletter frequency is not consistent enough

 Are there spikes in your newsletter frequency?
 Some companies don’t have a strict newsletter schedule to follow.
 For example, it could be 3 newsletters in a week, and then nothing for about a month.